How things work in school

 Complete the parent questionnaire on the Ofsted website: https://parentview.ofsted.gov.uk/

 Dress your child for a busy and messy time at school.
-They will be exploring both inside and outside throughout the year, playing to learn with clay, paint, glue and mud.
+They will be exploring both inside and outside throughout the year, including when it's raining, playing to learn with clay, paint, glue and mud.

 Please bring in a fabric bag (not plastic) with your child’s name on it, containing a change of clothes.